 What does not exist — and would be transformative if it did — is a white-glove project coordinator: someone you hand the approved kitchen design to and say “make it happen.”
 They would place all the orders, track stock, coordinate deliveries, schedule the contractor, book the cabinet installation, arrange the countertop measurement and installation, and handle every call to IKEA’s customer service on your behalf.
 A single point of contact who owns the entire process from design approval to finished kitchen.

 This service does not exist today.
 Until it does, you are the project manager.
+IKEA has confirmed this explicitly: “The homeowner acts as the project manager and is responsible for coordinating timing and sequencing between trades.”
 Every handoff, every scheduling gap, every follow-up call is yours.
 Plan for that reality from day one.

 Use this checklist before starting your IKEA kitchen renovation.